 Gravy is a relatively simple dish, yet it's remarkably easy to mess up.
-We've all experienced the disappointment of excitedly pouring gravy onto our mashed potatoes, only to realize the gravy is too runny, too lumpy, or too bland.
-And because gravy is so simple, even if you don't mess it up, it's still difficult to make it memorable and delicious.
+We've all experienced the disappointment of excitedly pouring gravy onto our mashed potatoes, only to realize it's too runny, too lumpy, or too bland.
+And because gravy is so simple, even if you don't mess it up, it's still challenging to make it memorable and delicious.

-With these 10 tricks and tips, you can avoid a gravy disaster while also making something truly delectable.
+With these ten tricks and tips, you can avoid a gravy disaster while also making something genuinely delectable.

-The first step to making gravy is to make a roux with flour and fat—this thick base will ultimately carry the flavor of your gravy.
+The first step to making gravy is to create a roux with flour and fat — this thick base will ultimately carry the flavor of your gravy.
 However, it's a common misconception that any flour will work.

 The most common mistake people make with gravy is not cooking the roux long enough.
-After adding the flour to your fat (either butter or drippings), you need to cook the roux for at least 5 minutes before incorporating any liquid.
-If add liquid immediately, the flour in the roux never cooks, and your gravy will have a faint flavor of raw flour... not appetizing.
+After adding the flour to your fat (either butter or drippings), you need to cook the roux for at least five minutes before incorporating any liquid.
+If you add liquid immediately, the flour in the roux never cooks, and your gravy will have a faint flavor of raw flour.
+Not appetizing.

 Instead, cook your roux until it changes from a light brown to an amber color.
-The smell will also change as well: the aroma shifts from that of raw flour to a nutty smell that is similar to freshly-baked cookies.
+The smell will also change as well; The aroma shifts from that of raw flour to a nutty scent that is similar to freshly-baked cookies.

 When you use the stock, either remove the mushrooms or chop them up into small pieces and incorporate them into the gravy.

-If you're making a gravy with drippings, be sure to also use the coagulated fatty bits that have either fallen onto the roasting tray or are stuck to the roasting rack.
+If you're making a gravy with drippings, be sure also to use the coagulated fatty bits that have either fallen into the roasting tray or are stuck to the roasting rack.
 These bits of fat may not look appetizing, but they're the most flavorful part of the meat you're roasting, and they will easily dissolve and incorporate into your gravy.